markrages/py_test_interface/README.md

 meter that was lying around the lab.
 I haven't seen it around in a while -- it was in a yellow case and didn't have the Radio Shack part number on it, if I recall correctly.

+[hm305.py](hm305.py) controls the HM305P power supply from Hanmatek (and others).
+These supplies are USB controllable, but they just show as an CH341 serial port.
+The protocol is described by http://nightflyerfireworks.com/home/fun-with-cheap-programable-power-supplies

+hm305.py is Python 3 only.
+The other scripts are Python 2 only.
+I no longer have the hardware for them, so I am unwilling to attempt a port that I cannot test.